jupyter-book/mystmd/docs/notebooks-with-markdown.md

 ## Markdown cells with block breaks

-In [](#myst:compatibility-jupytext), the `jupytext` tool for integrating text-based notebooks with existing Jupyter tools like JupyterLab is discussed.
+In [](#compatibility-jupytext), the `jupytext` tool for integrating text-based notebooks with existing Jupyter tools like JupyterLab is discussed.
 By default, when reading a MyST Markdown document, `jupytext` creates a single Markdown cell between adjacent code cells.
 The block-break (`+++`) syntax described in [](./blocks.md) can be used to separate blocks of Markdown into distinct Markdown cells.

-(myst:compatibility-jupytext)=
+(compatibility-jupytext)=
 ## Compatibility with `jupytext`

 [jupytext](https://github.com/mwouts/jupytext) is a Python package that converts between Jupyter Notebooks (ipynb files) and plain text documents (like MyST Markdown files).
 It provides both a commandline tool to perform these conversions, and an extension for JupyterLab to facilitate opening text-based notebooks with the Notebook viewer.
 MyST Markdown is understood by jupytext, which defines a `md:myst` format for reading from / writing to MyST Markdown.